-Sudoku is not a math game, or a logic game.
-The game pieces are digits 1 – 9, but with no numerical properties.
+Sudoku is not a math game, The game pieces are digits 1 – 9, but with no numerical properties.
 They are just familiar symbols.
+It’s not a logic game either, although “street logic” plays a role in solving.
 Sudoku is a constraints game, played on a 9 by 9 grid divided into nine 3 by 3 boxes.
-A set of placements, the givens, are made on cells of the grid to define the puzzle.
+A set of digits, the givens, are placed on cells of the grid, defining the puzzle.
 The givens, plus the placements you make, are the clues.
 No givens of the same value are in the same row, column or box.
 The object of the game is to fill the remainder of the grid while maintaining the same constraint: no clues of the same value in the same box or line.
 This guarantees that every row, column and box will contain all 9 values.

 This sounds so simple, that if you are a beginner, you may have to try it on a few Sudoku to realize that it takes some kind of strategy to succeed.
 The pages of this guide explain a single process for human solving of Sudoku puzzles.
-It’s just that harder the puzzle, the further you go in the process.
-If you are a beginner, you will not need to go very far in these pages to solve newspaper and magazine puzzles.
-But then you may want more, and there is a lot more you can do.
+It’s just that, the harder the puzzle, the further you go in the process.
+If you are a beginner, you will not need to go beyond Sysudoku Basic/ Sysudoku Bypass to solve most newspaper and magazine puzzles.
+But then you may want more, and there are plenty of “hard Sudoku” books and sites.
+With good reason.
+There is a lot more you can do in Sudoku.

-If you are an experienced Sudoku solver, the attraction of these pages is that so much of it is done in an efficient, uniquely different way.
-Candidates are identified differently and posted in cells differently, for good reason.
-Methods are explained with reference to common principles.
+If you are an experienced Sudoku solver, the attraction of the Guide pages is to find a consistent, fully explained and documented system of doing Sudoku differently.
+Candidates are pencil marked differently, and relationships are displayed graphically.
+Methods are explained with reference to fundamental principles.
 Spotting guidelines are included.
-Graphical illustration of these methods is unmatched anywhere else.
 Methods are sequenced logically, around helpful visual tools constructed as needed.
-A compact tracing system supports complete documentation of a solving path.
-A ©PowerPoint presentation file proves to be an ideal tool for recording complete solutions.
-And also, there are concepts and techniques voiced, to date at least, nowhere else.
+A compact tracing system supports complete documentation of the basic solving path.
+Yes, there is a basic solving path.
+The ©PowerPoint presentation file is demonstrated to be an ideal tool for recording and sharing complete solutions.

-Regardless of prior experience, the best way to start is the Sysudoku Basic page for an overview of basic solving, then settle down with Begin With The Bypass.
+Regardless of prior experience, the best approach is to read through the Guide in the role of a beginner.
+Rejecting Systematic Sudoku without experiencing it, because it is different, is rather pointless, because the experience is the only point.
+Start with the Sysudoku Basic page for an overview of basic solving, then settle down with your blank grid and Begin With The Bypass.

 Both basic and advanced Sudoku are analyzed in these blog posts, usually among puzzles pre-selected for collection reviews.
 The posts provide very worthwhile examples, especially for those willing to read through traces by filling out grids, and to consult this guide to pin down exactly why each move is made, and to invest in the tools used here to reveal the logic of the solving paths.

-The Sysudoku Trials pages describe the Sysudoku alternative to arbitrary guessing when you are stumped by a Sudoku.
-Here, a trial is the assembly of candidates into true or false armies of candidates and trying one army.
-Of course, true means “in the solution” and false means “to be eliminated”.
-There is even a “breath first” version of the Sysudoku trace to discover if a false army is revealed by a humanly observable path to a contradiction.
+The Sysudoku Trials pages will describe several alternatives to arbitrary guessing when you are stumped by a Sudoku.
+Here, a trial is the assembly of candidates into true or false sets of candidates and trying one army.
+Of course, true means “in the solution” and false means “can be removed”.
+There is even a “breath first” version of the Sysudoku trace to discover if a false army is contradicted in a few moves.